-MyCare Ohio is the state Medicaid program, which serves the legally impaired, those with disabilities, residents over the age of 65, and families whose incomes are considered low or extremely low.
+MyCare Ohio is the state Medicaid program, which serves the legally impaired, those with disabilities, residents aged 65 and older, and families whose incomes are considered low or extremely low.
 Those receiving Medicaid are covered for preventative care, emergency room visits, hospital stays, and procedures deemed medically necessary by a doctor.

 To qualify for benefits, your income must remain under a threshold that changes depending on the number of people in your household.
 For individuals, this would amount to $17,131 in annual income, and a family of three wouldn’t be able to earn more than $29,207 in total.
 You must also be disabled, caring for someone with a disability, pregnant, or caring for one or more family members under the age of 18.

-The MyCare Ohio program also assists residents who require nursing care over the age of 18.
+The MyCare Ohio program also assists residents who require nursing care aged 18 and older.
 To enroll in Medicaid in the state of Ohio, you’ll need to select a managed care plan during your enrollment, and all services will be provided through the plan you choose.

 Children in families that make too much money to qualify for Medicaid may still qualify for insurance benefits through the Ohio CHIP program.
-This program provides coverage to individuals under the age of 19 and pregnant women.
+This program provides coverage to individuals aged 9 and younger and pregnant women.
 Children and mothers enrolled in the program are covered for preventive care, prenatal care, vision, dental, diagnostic testing, and emergency care.